twiddlingbits/twr-wasm/docs/api/api-c-d2d.md

 # C API - Draw 2D

-The tiny-wasm-runtime C D2D API allows you to call many of the Javascript Canvas APIs.
+The tiny-wasm-runtime C D2D API allows you to call many of the JavaScript Canvas APIs.
 [There is also a C++ wrapper class](https://github.com/twiddlingbits/tiny-wasm-runtime/blob/main/examples/balls/canvas.h) in the balls example.

 ## Examples
 | Name | View Live Link | Source Link |